 A quiet Cocker Spaniel guaranteed!

-It's very important that you understand the difference between the two before you teach your puppy either of these commands, should you choose to use both.
+It's important that you understand the difference between the two before you teach your puppy either of these commands, should you choose to use both.

-However, if you prefer to teach your puppy only one of these commands, you could simply use the 'Stay' command for all situations.
+If you prefer to teach your puppy only one of these commands, you could simply use the 'Stay' command for all situations.